 But she does.
 She answers, and the two have one of the more beautiful conversations ever put to film.
 It’s brief, it’s powerful, it’s full of emotion.
 It’s also completely nonphysical.
 Penny doesn’t have to be in the same space as Desmond for their love to quite literally save lives.
 This moment of connection not only solidifies their love, but it paves the way for a portion of the plane crash survivors to make it safely back to the mainland.

-This story reads as eerily prescient in the 2020 holiday season.
+This story reads as eerily prescient during this holiday season.
 As many of us prepare to spend the holidays alone, it can feel like a punch in the gut.
 But then we consider the alternative: that staying home will stop the spread of a terrible, deathly virus.
 And that technology has made it possible to still talk to and even see our families.
 Even from long distances away.
 Just like Desmond and Penny.